benvarela/citation_counter/README.md

 ## Function
 The citation_counter module outputs a set of metadata from a set of journal articles provided by the user by interfacing with the [Elsevier](https://dev.elsevier.com), [Semantic Scholar](https://www.semanticscholar.org/product/api) and [Open Alex](https://docs.openalex.org/how-to-use-the-api/api-overview) APIs.

+## CSV file requirement (file input)
-A csv file containing the set of journal papers to extract from, with each paper's title and DOI, is required.
+A csv file with the title and DOI of each journal article to extract metadata for is required.

 ## User setup
 ### Installations and virtual environment creation
 If you have not yet, download the [Anaconda Distribution](https://www.anaconda.com/download).
 Then, in the terminal, execute the following commands.
-They create a virtual environment with all the dependencies of citation_counter.py and authors_gender.R, and then activate this virtual environment.
-In sum, makes all the dependencies of citation_counter.py and authors_gender.R available to the current working directory.

  ```
  conda env create -f environment.yml
  conda activate citation_env
  ```
+They create a virtual environment with all the dependencies of citation_counter.py and authors_gender.R, and then activate this virtual environment.
+In sum, makes all the dependencies of citation_counter.py and authors_gender.R available to the current working directory.

-Check that the R package 'parallel' is installed by executing in **an R terminal**
+Then, check that the R package 'parallel' is installed by executing the following command in **an R terminal** and reading through the list of installed packages
 ```
 installed.packages()
 ```